ZafeerA123/zafeer_2025/_posts/2025-01-28-Sprint5_Checkpoint.md

 }
 ```

-- For loop to iterate over fetchedDecks.

-in order to Create the Flashcards/Decks.
+- For loop to iterate over fetchedDecks in order to Create the Flashcards/Decks.